-- The Sr. AA will follow up with faculty regarding their assessment schedules (i.e., dates, time, allotted time for exam/quiz) to determine the room needs for students with accommodations. - · The Sr. AA will notify OTL of time adjustments to be made in ExamSoft. - The Sr. AA will check the Qualtrics survey to ensure that it matches what faculty have sent them and follow up with faculty if it does not match. - The Sr. AA works with the SAS testing coordinators and faculty to schedule proctoring. - Each term, the Sr. AA for each program/specialty will reserve rooms at YSN based on student accommodation needs and communicate these directly to the faculty instructor and/or student. - In situations where testing space is limited (heavy midterm or exam season), the Sr. AA will work with the Business Office to identify any spaces not designated on EMS that may be used only in the rare occasion when testing space is limited. - The Sr. AA will be responsible for notifying each student who has accommodations with specific information and instructions about the assessment day.
-Specific information/instructions to students should be sent by email at least the day before. - Confidentiality of a student's accommodation is critical.
+- Follow up with faculty regarding their assessment schedules (i.e., dates, time, allotted time for exam/quiz) to determine the room needs for students with accommodations. - · Notify OTL of time adjustments to be made in ExamSoft. - Coordinate with the Office of Student Life and the YSN associate director of student success. - Ensure that the Office of Student Life has the exam schedule at least two weeks before the semester starts and update as soon as possible if changes occur. - Work with the the YSN Office of Student Life, SAS testing coordinators and faculty for proctoring. - Each term, the senior administrative assistant (Sr. AA) for each program/ specialty will reserve rooms at YSN based on student accommodation needs and communicate these directly to OSL, faculty, and the student. - In situations where testing space is limited (heavy midterm or exam season), the Sr. AA will work with the Business Office and OSL to identify any spaces not designated on the room scheduling system that may be used only in the rare occasion when testing space is limited. - Notify each student who has accommodations with specific information and instructions about the assessment day.
+Specific information/instructions to students should be sent by e-mail the day before. - Confidentiality of a student's accommodation is critical.
 The Sr. AA will be sure to send separate emails to each student or blind copy the group of students. - · Specific information/instructions to the students must include: - · date and start time of exam - · where to report on the day/time of the exam - the importance of notifying the administrative staff immediately if there is an issue with the space assigned - what they are allowed to bring and not to bring: i.e., leaving personal items in lockers, their car, etc. - a reference to this protocol so the student may review it in advance. - The Sr. AA will place a sign outside the testing room that indicates an assessment is in progress. - In the event of a paper exam, if the Sr. AA is determined as the designee to receive the completed exam, the end time of the exam should be written on the document.